wexi/amforth-shadow/doc/source/TG/Architecture.rst

 word IS is used to put a new XT into it.

-Low level space management is done through the the
+Low level space management is done through the the EHERE variable.
-EDP variable.
 This is not a forth value but a EEPROM based variable.
 To read the current value an :command:`@e` operation must be used, changes are written back with :command:`!e`.
 It contains the highest EEPROM address